Hexalyse/mmc-rs/README.md

 # mmc
-Minimalist Monitor Control - a minimalist CLI app to read and set VCP values for your monitor.
+Minimalist Monitor Control - a minimalist CLI app written in Rust to read and set VCP values for your monitor via the DDC protocol.

 ## How to compile and run